Mihail-Gerasimov/zarubin_site/src/posts/from_idea_to_product.md

 ## 3. AI to Enhance Our Processes

-At the Bureau of Digital Technologies, we utilize AI and machine learning in custom mobile app development.
+At the Bright Byte, we utilize AI and machine learning in custom mobile app development.
 These tools help us enhance efficiency and accuracy in various business domains such as finance, healthcare, transportation, and more.
 For example, we used machine learning to create a smart home management mobile app that automatically adapts to user habits and preferences.

 ## 4. Full Release Delivery Cycle with CI/CD